jayaapp/JayaApp/HELP.md

 _Learn Sanskrit by reading the Mahabharata in JayaApp!_

-The main goal of the app is to support you in learning Sanskrit by gradually exploring the Mahabharata and interacting with each verse and each word through an extensive AI help system.
+The main goal of the app is to support you in learning Sanskrit by gradually exploring the Mahabharata and interacting with each verse and each word through an extensive help system.

-## AI Chat
+## Help System

-### Remember to configure your (free) Ollama account to use AI chat
+### Remember to configure your (free) Ollama account to use AI help

 Instructions are available in the chat window if you haven't configured your account yet.